AER: Editorial Policy

 Manuscripts are reviewed in a single-blind fashion.
 The name of the author is revealed to the referee(s), while the referee(s) remain anonymous to authors.

 Comments submitted to the Review are refereed both by the author of the article being commented on and by other referees.
 Replies to Comments are sent to the author of the Comment and to other referees.
 There is no automatic right to Reply; the author of a Reply must provide substantive and material discussion of the issues in question.
-Comments and Replies which appear only on the AER Web page are also sometimes considered.
-These papers go through the same refereeing process as all Comments and Replies, but may be judged to be more appropriate for Internet posting instead of publication in the printed AER.
+Comments and Replies which appear only on the AER web page are also sometimes considered.
+These papers go through the same refereeing process as all Comments and Replies, but may be judged to be more appropriate for internet posting instead of publication in the printed AER.

 When submitting papers for peer review, all authors must provide Disclosure Statements, identifying potential conflicts of interest.
 If authors have nothing to disclose, they are obligated to submit a statement explicitly stating this.
 Disclosure Statements should also disclose whether IRB approval was obtained for the project, and if not, state the reason(s).
 For published papers, a brief summary of potential conflicts of interest should appear in the acknowledgements footnote.
 A more detailed account will be available on the journal's website, posted with the paper.

-Data Availability Policy
+Data and Code Availability Policy

 Permission to make digital or hard copies of part or all of American Economic Association publications for personal or classroom use is granted without fee provided that copies are not distributed for profit or direct commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation, including the name of the author.
 Copyrights for components of this work owned by others than AEA must be honored.
 Abstracting with credit is permitted.